panglesd/slipshow/docs/tutorial.rst

 .. note::

-   The extension of the file (``.md``) is for ``markdown``.
-Many editors will open files with such extension in a special mode that will help you read and write it.
-Slipshow's syntax is an extension of markdown.
+   The extension of the file (``.slp``) is for slipshow source.
+If you did not setup your editor to support slipshow, you might want to use the ``.md`` extension (for ``markdown``): Many editors support markdown out of the box, and slipshow's syntax is an extension of it.

 Compiling and viewing your presentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~